-HOME is a guide for Singapore citizens.
-Learn about our country's history, as well as the events and personalities that have shaped our Singapore story.
-Understand our key institutions and national values, and how they play a part in our everyday lives.
-Find out how you can be an active citizen in developing our nation today and shaping the Singapore of tomorrow.
+HOME is a guide for new Singapore Permanent Residents (PRs).
+Learn about the country's history, as well as the events and personalities that have shaped our story.
+Understand Singapore's key institutions and national values, and how they play a part in our everyday lives.
+Find out how you can be an active participant in the development of this nation today, and tomorrow.

-2 The Singapore Story
+The Singapore Story 2

-6 Our National Symbols
+Singapore's National Symbols 6

-10 Our Key Institutions
+Singapore's Key Institutions 10

-14 Our Way of Life

-Public Housing

-Gracious Living

-In the Neighbourhood

-Lifelong Learning

-Social Security and Healthcare
+Our Way of Life Public Housing Gracious Living In the Neighbourhood Lifelong Learning Social Security and Healthcare 14

-24 Play Your Part

-Defending the Nation

-Living in a Multicultural Society
+Play Your Part Defending the Nation Living in a Multicultural Society Managing Water Contributing to the Community 24

-Managing Water

-Contributing to the Community

-33 The Future of Us